Data-Driven Turbulence Modeling Approach for Cold-Wall Hypersonic Boundary Layers: Methodology

-The schematic of the training framework for the current application of hypersonic flows is depicted in Fig.~\ref{fig:schematic}.
-Traditional initialization of the NN parameters $\boldsymbol{w}$ can lead to the prediction of non--physical values for the closure variables, which in turn can cause the flow solver to diverge.
-Therefore, the NN parameters are pre-trained using the output values of the baseline model, specifically $g^{(1)} = -0.09$ and $Pr_t = 1.0$.
-Consequently, in the first iteration, samples of the parameters are drawn around the pre--trained parameters, resulting in predicted closure variables that closely resemble those of the baseline model.
-Furthermore, for the first iteration, input features based on scalar invariant $\theta$ are extracted from the baseline flow field.
-The iterative training process, as illustrated in Fig.~\ref{fig:schematic}, can be summarized in the following steps: \begin{enumerate}[label=(\alph*)] \item \emph{Ensemble generation}: Samples of NN parameters $\boldsymbol{w}$ are generated based on a prescribed normal distribution.
-Scalar invariants $\theta$ are extracted from the predicted flow field of the previous iteration.
-Using each sample $\boldsymbol{w}_m$, the scalar invariants $\theta$ are then mapped to closure variables ($g^{(1)}$ and $Pr_t$).
-Each sample $\boldsymbol{w}_m$ represents a different turbulence closure model, resulting in an ensemble of predicted Reynolds stress and turbulent heat flux fields. \item \emph{Forward propagation}: RANS equations are solved using each of the predicted Reynolds stress and turbulent heat flux fields.
-During post-processing, mean flow quantities (e.g., velocity and temperature) are extracted for each sample in the ensemble of RANS simulation results. \item \emph{Updating parameters}: Using the predicted quantities in observation space and the observation data from DNS, updated parameters $\boldsymbol{w}$ are statistically inferred based on Eq.~\ref{eqn:update}. \end{enumerate}
+The ensemble of NN parameters $\boldsymbol{w}$ is generated based on a normal distribution prescribed using absolute and relative standard deviations.
+In each subsequent iteration, this ensemble of NN parameters $\boldsymbol{w}$ is updated based on Eq.\ref{eqn:update}a.
+For the first iteration, input features are extracted from the baseline flow field, while for subsequent iterations, input features for each sample are extracted from the flow field updated during the previous iteration.
+Using each sample $\boldsymbol{w}_m$, the input features are mapped to closure variables ($g^{(1)}$ and $Pr_t$).
+Each sample $\boldsymbol{w}_m$ represents a different NN turbulence closure model, resulting in an ensemble of predicted Reynolds stress and turbulent heat flux fields.
+To compute the updated mean flow quantities, the RANS equations are forward-propagated using each of the predicted Reynolds stress and turbulent heat flux fields.
+During post-processing, mean flow quantities (e.g., velocity and temperature) are extracted at specified streamwise location along the flat plate for each sample in the ensemble of RANS simulation results.
+Based on the misfit between this ensemble of mean flow quantities in observation space and the observation data from DNS, the updated parameters $\boldsymbol{w}$ are statistically inferred based on Eq.~\ref{eqn:update}.